VladimirMickic/cms_warehouse/README.md

 ### Q1: Imaging overuse vs ED wait times

-3,587 hospitals had both usable imaging and ED scores (after excluding Tribal and Teritory only 1 survived the join).
-Pearson r = -0.020, R² = 0.0004.
+3,589 hospitals had both usable imaging and ED scores.
+The imaging score averages three outpatient imaging measures on a "lower = better" percentage scale: CT contrast overuse (OP-10), cardiac imaging before low-risk surgery (OP-13), and mammography recall rates (OP-39).
+Pearson r = -0.020, R-squared = 0.0004.
 No relationship.
 A hospital with high CT overuse is no more likely to have a long ED wait.
 They are separate problems driven by separate causes.

 <!-- ![Scatter plot showing no correlation between imaging scores and ED wait times](images/q1_scatter.png) -->